Mortgage protection insurance

 How much you pay depends on:

-The deferral period – how long you can wait before the insurance starts paying after you’re not working
+the deferral period.
+This is how long you can wait before the insurance starts paying after you’re not working

-(with income protection) How long the policy will pay out for after claiming
+how long the policy will pay out for after claiming (with income protection)

 If the cost of your policy stays the same over time, it’s known as ‘guaranteed premiums’.

-You can also take out policies where the amount of money you pay changes over time.
+You can also take out policies where the amount you pay changes over time.

-You can have ‘reviewable premiums’, where the insurer can change its terms.
-Meanwhile you can also have policies that become more expensive as you get older, called ‘age banded premiums’.
+There are also policies that cost more as you get older, called ‘age banded premiums’.

 Health and lifestyle

-When assessing the cost of the policy, insurers analyse your health and lifestyle.
+When deciding the cost of the policy, insurers will look at your health and lifestyle.

-Effectively the younger and healthier you are the cheaper the policy will be, because you are less likely to make a claim in the foreseeable future.
+In theory, the younger and healthier you are the cheaper the policy will be.
+This is because it is likely you will not make a claim for a long time.

-Smoking makes policies much more expensive owing to its impact on your health.
-Indeed, if you go smoke-free for a year that could halve the cost of an income protection policy.²
+Smoking makes policies much more expensive due to its impact on your health.
+If you stop smoking for a year it could halve the cost of an income protection policy.²

-The older you are the more premiums will cost, while if you have pre-existing health conditions the policy will either be more expensive or exclude those conditions.
+The older you are the more premiums will cost.
+If you have pre-existing health conditions the policy may be more expensive.
+Or it might exclude those conditions.

-Your occupation is also taken into account.
-If you are a manual worker in heavy machinery for example you are likely to be seen as higher risk than if you work in an office.
+Your job is also taken into account if it puts you at a higher risk.
+For example, if you work with heavy machinery it may be higher than if you work in an office.

 How much will the insurer pay out?

-Income protection policies cover some or all of your annual salary, with some insurers allowing you to cover up to 70%.³
+Income protection policies cover part or all your annual salary.
+Some insurers will let you cover up to 70%.³

-Of course, the more you cover the more the policy will cost.
+The more you cover, the more the policy will cost.

 £70,925.83 for critical illness cover